BindBC/bindbc-sdl/README.md

 libs "SDL2" "SDL2_image"
 ```

-This has the benefit of completely excluding from the build any source modules related to the dynamic bindings, including the bindbc-loader package, i.e., they will never be passed to the compiler.
+This has the benefit of completely excluding from the build any source modules related to the dynamic bindings, i.e., they will never be passed to the compiler.
+Using the version approach, the related modules are still passed to the compiler, but their contents are versioned out.

 ## `-betterC` support
 `-betterC` support is enabled via the `dynamicBC` and `staticBC` subconfigurations, for dynamic and static bindings respectively.
 To enable the static bindings with `-betterC` support: